Jehnean/howl/howl-content/plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.24.0 =
+* Feature - Use featured images to store company logos.
+* Feature - Search term names for keywords.
+* Feature - Search custom fields in backend job listing search.
+* Tweak - Allow job expiry field to be localised.
+* Fix - The above change avoids creation of duplicate images in media library.
+* Dev - Added methods to WP_Job_Manager_Form; get_steps, get_step_key, set_step.
+* Dev - Made WP_Job_Manager_Form call the next 'handler' if no view is defined for the next step.
+* Dev - Added template to control job preview form.

 = 1.23.13 =
 * Fix - Conflict between the_job_location() and the regions plugin.